ClubCorp Acquires Third Club in 2017; Brick Bodies to Open New Location; Hospitals Make Decisions on Facilities

 Cole Christensen, the owner of the Grand Junction Gold's Gym in Colorado rebranded his facility on March 15 to Mesa Fitness, according to KJCT8.com.
 Christensen told the TV station that the change was made to create a stronger commitment to the community and to remove requirements imposed by the franchisor.

 Club Industry's Property Briefs features recent notable news related to fitness facility openings, closings, renovations and more in the health club industry.
 Do you have news to share with us?
-Send your news, tips or story ideas to pr@clubindustry.com.
+Send your news, tips or story ideas to [email protected].
 You can also connect with us on Facebook, on Twitter @clubindustry and on LinkedIn.